zioCristia/arduino-quadcopter/README.md

 # Arduino quadcopter
-Arduino based quadcopter made using MultiWii FC software and an home-made 3D printed frame.
+Arduino based quadcopter made, using MultiWii FC software and an home-made 3D printed frame.

 More will arrive soon!